commenthropha/year2-notes/cs241/operating-systems/lecture-one/main.md

 Kernel space is kept protected from the user space, however it can be accessed through [[System Calls]]
 ### How to distinguish between the two?
-We are able to distinguish between OS operations and user operations using [[Dual Mode Operation]]
+We are able to distinguish between OS (kernel) operations and user operations using [[Dual Mode Operation]]